What Is The Scientific Name For Snake

 The Foundation of Binomial Nomenclature

 Binomial nomenclature is the cornerstone of modern taxonomy, providing a standardized way to classify and name all living organisms.
-Before Linnaeus's system, organisms were often described using long, unwieldy phrases that varied from one author to another.
+Even so, before Linnaeus's system, organisms were often described using long, unwieldy phrases that varied from one author to another.
 This made it difficult to compare and contrast different species, leading to confusion and ambiguity.
 Linnaeus simplified this process by introducing a two-part name for each species, making it easier to organize and communicate about the natural world.

 How Snakes Are Classified